chrrasmussen/RIOFuzzyTime/README.md

     </tr>
 </table>

 It is important that the limit of one category is higher than or equal to the scale of the next category.
 For example: In 1 month there are approximately 30.4375 days (2629800 seconds).
 In 4 weeks there are only 28 days (2419200 seconds).
-To accommodate this, we must add another week (which gives a total of 3024000 seconds) to the limit.
-Otherwise, an input of 29 days will return 0 months.
+To accommodate this I have set the limit for the week category to about 4.35 weeks == 1 month (2629800 seconds).
+Otherwise, an input of 29 days would return 0 months.

 ## License